jn72994/BAD-OS/docs/information-architecture.md

 ---

-## BAD OS Module Hierarchy
+## BAD OS Architecture

-BAD OS is organized into business domains rather than individual pages.
+BAD OS is organized into distinct architectural layers rather than simply a collection of pages.

+Each layer serves a specific purpose within the operating system:

+- **Business Intelligence Layer** manages the core functions, information, and decision-making processes of the enterprise.
+- **User Experience Layer** provides users with visibility, navigation, and interaction across the system.
+- **Platform Administration Layer** manages the security, configuration, and technical foundation of BAD OS.

-Each domain represents a major function of operating an enterprise.
-Together, these domains form the foundation of the Business Advisory & Design Ventures Operating System.
+Together, these layers create the foundation of the Business Advisory & Design Ventures Operating System.

-Every record, workflow, document, and process within BAD OS belongs to one of these domains.
+---

+# Layer 1 — Business Intelligence

+The Business Intelligence Layer represents the core operating domains of an enterprise.

+Each module manages a specific business function while maintaining relationships with the other modules through BAD OS's architectural principles:

+- **Single Source of Truth** — Every official record has one authoritative home.
+- **Entity-Centered Architecture** — Information is connected through the people, organizations, and relationships it represents.

 ```
-BAD OS
-│
-├── Dashboard
-│
+Business Intelligence

 ├── Governance
 │
 ├── Corporate Records